HansonSoftware/Hypothesizer-CLI/README.md

     You want to make sure this key is not shared.

-2. Run HypothesizerCLI.py from your terminal, follow the prompts.
+2.  cd into OpenAI-Walkthrough and run TestAPI.py from your terminal to make sure you're all set.

+3. TODO: Create Walkthrough

+# Using the Parsers

-## Using ParseRecordings.py:
+## ParseRecordings.py:

 Usage:
 `python3 ParseRecordings.py functionName "fileName.json"`